indie-mirror/4042302-site/content/why.md

 The Geocities site lives on only thanks to the [Internet Achieve](http://archive.org) (thanks [Brewster](http://brewster.kahle.org)) as does the Tripod page.
 I’m glad they’re still there (so embarrassing, but we all had to start somewhere!)
 But the original URLs today are broken.
 I couldn’t do anything about that because, just like my Facebook or Twitter profile today, they were never mine.
 I was just renting them from those companies and, when they went away, they took that part of the Web with them.
 My own site (and [my Mastodon](https://mastodon.ar.al)), on the other hand, are mine and, among other things, I get to decide if they live or die.

-Once I had my own domain [aralbalkan.com](https://aralbalkan.com) and now [ar.al](https://ar.al)), I was able to be more thoughtful.
+Once I had my own domain, I was able to be more thoughtful.

 I didn’t want to break the Web when I went from b2 to Wordpress.
 But that took some work.
 I had to write [a b2 to Wordpress migration script](https://ar.al/588/).

 Then, when I went from Wordpress to my own hand-rolled static site generator, I had to again write code to process [my legacy content](https://ar.al/archive/) and make sure I maintained the URLs.
 That took some work also.
 It wasn’t trivial.

-(And, when I went from aralbalkan.com to ar.al, I had to keep a web server running at aralbalkan.com to forward the HTTPS calls to the new domain.)
+(And, when I changed my domain from [aralbalkan.com](https://aralbalkan.com) to [ar.al](https://ar.al), I had to keep a web server running at aralbalkan.com to forward the HTTPS calls to the new domain.)

 Soon, my personal site will change completely as it becomes a federated personal site.
 So it’s going to go from a static web site to a Node.js application.
 I don’t want to break the Web but I also don’t want to burden the new system I’m building with a means to handle legacy static content.
+And yet, this is also an important use case that I cannot ignore.

 So what’s a developer to do?

-Here’s the solution I came up with:
+Here’s the simplest solution I could come up with:

 1. Backup the current site to a subdomain (e.g., `2017.ar.al`)